Black and Blue: Reissues

-In 1994, Black and Blue was remastered and reissued by Virgin Records, again in 2009 by Universal Music, and once more in 2011 by Universal Music Enterprises in a Japanese-only SHM-SACD version.
-The 1994 remaster was initially released in a Collector's Edition CD, which replicated in miniature many elements of the original gatefold album packaging.
+In 1994, Virgin Records reissued a remastered Black and Blue Collector's Edition CD, which replicated in miniature many elements of the original gatefold album packaging.
+In 2009, it was Universal Music's turn.
+Two years later, Universal Music Enterprises reissued a Japanese-only SHM-SACD version.

-A super deluxe reissue of Black and Blue was released on 14 November 2025, featuring a remix of the album by Steven Wilson, unreleased jams and outtakes and a 1976 live performance at Earls Court.
-The band also released a cover version of the song "Shame, Shame, Shame" by Shirley & Company that originated as an outtake from the original album's recording sessions, and which featured Chanel Haynes on backing vocals.
-Reviewing the super deluxe set, Rolling Stones Kory Grow gave the reissue four stars out of five, selecting the three jam sessions recorded with Jeff Beck as highlights.
-Grow described the Black and Blue album as underrated, writing: "On a purely musical level, the tracks are nuanced and well crafted, mature rock & roll songs (whether the Stones themselves cared to admit it.)"
+A super deluxe reissue of Black and Blue was released in November 2025.
+It features a remix of the album by Steven Wilson, unreleased jams and outtakes, and a 1976 live performance at Earls Court.
+The reissue includes a cover of Shirley & Company's "Shame, Shame, Shame".
+It originated as an outtake from the original album's recording sessions.
+Jagger overdubbed vocals with current Stones backup singer Chanel Haynes on the track.

+Rolling Stone gave the reissue four stars out of five, selecting the three jam sessions recorded with Jeff Beck as highlights.
 Stephen Thomas Erlewine gave the reissue three stars out of five.